MONDAY, APRIL 15

 Melissa Matlow has a BSc in Ecology, a Master’s in Environmental Studies and has been leading successful animal welfare and environmental campaigns for more than 15 years.
 Since 2005, she has worked with World Animal Protection to protect the welfare of animals – wild and domestic – in Canada and around the world.
 As the Senior Wildlife Campaign Manager, she oversees the organization's Wildlife.
 Not Entertainers and Exotic Pets campaigns in Canada.
 Melissa enjoys working with diverse stakeholders to find long-term sustainable solutions to animal welfare problems.
 She has worked with the travel industry to end the exploitation of wildlife for tourist entertainment and is looking to collaborate with the pet industry, humane societies, veterinarians and local enforcement officers to find solutions to the growing number of wild animals suffering within the exotic pet trade.

 Michèle Hamers obtained a BSc and MSc in Animal Welfare in Europe.
 Her expertise includes the assessment of animal facilities as well as other activities in which exotic animals and captive wildlife are used.
-She has written numerous reports about the living conditions of captive animals in Ontario.
+She has written numerous reports about the living conditions of captive wildlife and exotic animals in Ontario.
 Michèle also campaigns for the implementation of the positive list throughout Canada.
-This legislation is according to her the only way to achieve responsible pet ownership.
+This legislation is according to her the only way to achieve responsible exotic pet ownership.